IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - Intent, desires? force of nature or willful human?
 - Manages the engine (abacus? comptroller?) of fate - old style computer, ticker tape. dice tower?
 - the lone remaining human from before the cataclysm (Felicia Brown)

+latest fad in the city is eating the memories of the dead
+- can be a narcotic, forgetting your own past by living in the past of others
+- graverobbers loot all the historical sites
+- Vasilev is amassing a personal collection of dead pieces to resurrect as ghosts for voting